Severe Convective Storms & Home Insurance: What Homeowners Need to Know

 Find your best options in less than 2 minutes

-Severe convective storms — tornadoes, hail, straight-line winds, and derechos — have officially surpassed hurricanes as the costliest insurance peril in the United States, and if you own a home in the Midwest or Great Plains, this shift is already hitting your wallet.
-With annual insured losses exceeding $42 billion and home insurance premiums rising double digits across vulnerable states, understanding your coverage has never been more critical.
+Severe convective storms, including tornadoes, hail, straight-line winds, and derechos, have officially overtaken hurricanes as the costliest insurance peril of the 21st century.
+If you own a home in the Midwest or Great Plains, this shift is hitting your wallet hard.
+U.S. insured losses from these storms reached $51 billion in 2025, and by June 18, 2026, losses had already topped $22 billion, making it the 11th consecutive year above $20 billion.

-This guide breaks down exactly what severe convective storms are, why they now eclipse hurricane losses, how they affect your home insurance policy (including the wind and hail deductible that many homeowners don't know they have), which states are paying the steepest price, and the proven steps you can take to protect your home and reduce what you pay.
+This guide breaks down exactly what severe convective storms are, why they now eclipse hurricane losses, how they affect your home insurance policy (including the wind and hail deductible that most homeowners don't realize they have), which states are paying the steepest price in 2026, and the proven steps you can take to protect your home and reduce what you pay.

 Key Pinch Points

-• Wind/hail deductibles are 1–5% of insured value — much higher than standard deductibles
+• Wind/hail deductibles are 1% to 5% of Coverage A, much higher than standard

-• Class 4 impact-resistant roofing can unlock discounts of 10–35% on premiums
+• Class 4 impact-resistant roofing can unlock 5% to 35% premium discounts

 Compare Home Insurance Plans in Ohio